PriceSnap

 Full card, corners, set number, holo pattern

-Scan one card at a time, especially for graded slabs or vintage cards.
+Scan one card at a time, or use the card value scanner for Pokemon, sports, baseball, comic, and graded cards.

 Logo, stitching, hardware, date code, wear